Important Legal Disclaimer

 - Darwin dropped 30% (2010-2020)

-Why this matters: If you need to sell within 5 years during a downturn, you might owe more than the home is worth (negative equity).
-This makes moving for work or upgrading difficult.
+Why this matters: If you sell within 5 years in a downturn, you might owe more than the home is worth.
+This makes moving or upgrading hard.

 Mistake 5: Emotional Decision-Making